I. Do Not Change Jobs or Become Self-Employed

 IV.
 Do Not Spend Closing Money

-There are very important rules regarding your closing money or your "cash to close."
+There are significant rules regarding your closing money or your "cash to close."
 Like it sounds, this is the money you need to hand over at closing to finalize your purchase.
 Make sure this money stays available, in your account, at all times.
-Don't spend any of it... even if you know that you will earn enough before closing to pay yourself back.
+Don't spend any of it...even if you know that you will earn enough before closing to pay yourself back.
 Even worse, DO NOT spend and plan to borrow for closing.
-Lenders are restricted by certain regulations and a change to your cash to close could kill their ability to lend to you, even if they want to.
+Lenders have rules and a change to your cash to close could kill their ability to lend to you, even if they want to.

 V. Do Not Omit Debt or Liabilities on Your Loan Application